rybafish/rybafish.github.io/customKPIgantt.md

 Free form KPI description for the KPI table.

 ### sql
-SQL statement providing host, START, STOP, entity and description.
+SQL statement has to provide HOST, START, STOP, ENTITY and DETAISL columns.
+Column names are case-sensitive and must be uppercase.

 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.
 Note: same character must be used for indentation, we recommend to use spaces in order to avoid yaml parsing issues.

 START and STOP columns are timestamp format.

 entitiy: this column will be used to group events.

-description: any additional information to be displayed when the entry is clicked on.
+details: mandatory column providing additional information to be displayed when the entry is clicked on.